qfpl/blog/content/drafts/backpack-for-initial-and-final-encodings.md

 class ExpMul repr where
   mul :: repr -> repr -> repr
 ```
-and then, if we want, we can extend our exisiting interpreters:
+and we can extend our exisiting interpreters:
 ```haskell
 instance ExpMul Int where
   mul = (*)